 Having started my programming career in robotics, I enjoy creating software that complements hardware (embedded systems/firmware/etc.).
 Lately, I’ve been developing mobile/web creations like Contact Attack, a web app that took 2nd runner up in the Viadeo Developer Challenge.
 Our team was also a top six finalist (out of 150 entries) in the Campbell’s API contest, Hack the Kitchen, with a product called Recipe Remixed.

 I then joined the team at Happy Hour Pal, an app serving Hawaii, San Diego, Portland, and other markets.
-We introduced Bluetooth Low-Energy (BLE) devices to automate user check-ins for local business discounts.
-With the overwhelming interest in our customized check-in analytics, we pivoted Happy Hour Pal and founded AreaMetrics.
-Soon we developed a mobile SDK with a corresponding RoR/Golang API backend that eventually integrated into 100+ apps, handled hundreds of millions of daily requests, and grew to an install base of over 50+ million iOS/Android devices.
+We introduced Bluetooth Low-Energy (BLE) devices to automate user check-ins.
+With the overwhelming interest in our customized analytics, we pivoted and founded AreaMetrics.
+Soon we developed a mobile SDK with a complementary RoR/Golang API backend that eventually integrated into 100+ apps, generated an average monthly recurring revenue of $53K and grew to an install base of over 50+ million iOS/Android devices.

 Some years later, Point Inside acquired our startup, and I helped facilitate the seamless integration of our technology/engineering team into their infrastructure.
 I would also create the company’s first AWS Data Exchange products.